matteodibari/FlowchartGen/README.md

 END block.
 To write multiline strings, the character `|` is used.
 To write comments the character `#` should be inserted.
 Writing two instructions one after the other corresponds to linking graphically two blocks

+##If-else construct
+The construct is initialized with the keyword `if` to which is assigned as a value the entire set of instructions to be executed in the case of a positive test.
+The first instruction must necessarily be identified by the keyword `test` and has as its value the label to be assigned to the graph node, that is, the condition to be tested.
+It is possible to add a set of instructions to be executed in the case of a negative test by entering them as the value field of the keyword `else`, to be inserted at the same level as if.
+In the `else` it is not required the test field.
+Two arrows will come out of the conditional block, one with label `True`, which follows the path in case of a true condition, one labeled `False`, which follows the instruction path (if any) in case of a false condition.